Full Body MRI Imaging

 I had a whole body MRI performed on a 3T MRI.
 Wouldn’t it be better than a 1.5?

-A 3T MRI is well known not to be as good as imaging the body as a 1.5T which is considered the standard for body imaging.
+A 3T MRI is NOT as good as 1.5T for imaging the body, as evidenced above.
+1.5T is therefore the standard for body imaging.
 Also, most 1.5T and all 3T magnets in Canada are unable to perform whole body DWI sequences.
 DWI sequences are one of the most powerful ways to non-invasively detect cancer and are widely used in Europe and Asia.

 Where can I find more information on cancer statistics in Canada?